lanimall/terraform-webmethods-provisoning/README.md

 After logging in to the Command Central Web UI, you should see provisoning jobs still running, as explained above.
 OR if all done, you should see the various product instances (IS, UM, Terracotta) installed and running.

-After the installation is complete, there are couple of setup items to run as root...
+*After the full installation is complete*, there are couple of setup items to run as root.
 Let's manually run the post install script on all the newly provisonned servers:

 ```